 This weatherized high-top sneaker is also perfect for those whose jobs require them to be outdoors most of the time.
 Indeed, this shoe is stylish as it is protective.
 The Nike Air Max 95 Sneakerboot Olive can be merged with straight-cut jeans, tactical pants and utility bottoms.
 Its shade complements dark blue, cement grey, and carbon black bottoms.

 Fit & Sizing

 The ribbed upper is perhaps the most identifiable feature of the Nike Air Max 95 Sneakerboot.
 It effortlessly gives away the classic sneaker that the boot is based on.
 The lace-plus-zipper support system is also a unique feature.
-It makes apparent the shoe’s capacity to protect the wearer from the harshness of the outside weather.
+It makes apparent the shoe’s capacity to protect the wearer from the harshness of the cold weather.

 - This shoe has a protective toe cap that is made of waterproof leather.

-- The heel area has a reflective detail that enhances visibility especially during low-light conditions.
+- The heel area has a reflective detail that enhances visibility, especially during low-light conditions.